 “My boss is the worst.”
 “I don’t know how some of the people at my job can even tie their shoes in the morning!
 How did they get hired here!”
 Poor comments about a candidate’s coworkers, their boss or the company they work for are not very appealing to a future employer.
 Hiring this kind of candidate is only setting your company up to be on the receiving end of these negative comments (whether truthful or not).
 If the candidate has the courage to post these kinds of comments online, they will most likely have no problem at all bringing this negative attitude to the workplace.

-Stealing a car and robbing a bank are going to be a hard pass by an employer on a social media background check.
-Most candidates know not to post these types of things (or do them).
-Some states have legalized marijuana however sharing stories and comments online regarding its use can still be deal breaker, even if a candidate is practicing within the law.
-A candidate that passes a standard county, state and federal background check may look good on paper, but they may not have been caught yet.
+Stealing a car and robbing a bank are going to be a hard pass for most employers and most candidates know not to post these types of things (or do them).
+While some states have legalized marijuana however sharing stories and comments online regarding its use can still be deal breaker with some employers, even if a candidate is practicing within the law.

 Two Faced Tony